rang109/travel-app/README.md

   git push origin feature-name
   ```
   5. Create a Pull Request (PR):
-     - After pushing, go to GitHub and create a pull request from your feature branch to the main branch (main or develop, based on your workflow).
+     - After pushing, go to GitHub and create a pull request from your feature branch to the main branch.
      - Ensure your PR title and description are clear about the changes.

   [back to top](#travel-app)